- School Theme Term 3

 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat deforestation and desertification, halt biodiversity loss.

 What are we doing to be responsible land managers and conservators of our planet?

-This week the learning intention for our protective behaviours unit is for students to understand where their private parts are and that there is safe and unsafe touching.
+The next learning intention for protective behaviours unit for students to understand where their private parts are and that there is safe and unsafe touching.

 Children’s Book Council of Australia Book Week 2019 Reading is my secret power